nyahav/JaMoveo/readme.md

 # JaMoveo – Jam at the Speed of Sound! 🎵🚀

 Welcome to **JaMoveo**, the ultimate interactive band rehearsal web app!
-Take your jam sessions to the next level with real-time lyrics and chord displays, seamless collaboration, and an intuitive interface designed for musicians.
+Take your jam sessions to the next level with real-time lyrics and chord displays, seamless collaboration, and an intuitive interface for musicians.

 ## 🚀 How to Use the App